How to Read Nutrition Label If You Are Diabetic

 • Previous pregnancy with GDM

-• Previously delivery of large baby over 4 kg or 9 lbs
+• Previously delivery of a large baby over 4 kg or 9 lbs

-• Someone in your family with diabetes (Parent, brother, sister with Type 2 Diabetes)
+• Family history with diabetes (parent, sibling with Type 2 Diabetes)

-• Being overweight before pregnancy or gaining too much weight during your pregnancy
+• Being overweight before pregnancy or gaining excessive weight during pregnancy

-• Being from a high risk ethnic group (Aboriginal, Hispanic, South Asian, Asian or African descent)
+• Belonging to a high-risk ethnic group (e.g., Aboriginal, Hispanic, South Asian, Asian or African descent)

-• More than one baby in this pregnancy (twins, triplets)
+• Having multiple babies in this pregnancy (twins or triplets)

 HOW WILL GDM AFFECT MY BABY?

-Untreated or uncontrolled GDM can cause problems for your baby, such as
+Untreated or uncontrolled GDM can lead to several issues for your baby, such as

-• Being born with a larger than normal body (a condition called macrosomia), which can make delivery difficult and more dangerous for your baby
+• Being born larger than normal (macrosomia), which can complicate delivery and pose risks

-• Having low blood glucose (called hypoglycemia), right after birth
+• Experiencing low blood glucose (hypoglycemia) immediately after birth

-• Having a higher chance of dying before or soon after birth
+• Facing a higher risk of dying before or shortly after birth

-• Your baby will be more likely to become overweight and develop Type II Diabetes as he or she grows up
+• Your baby may be more likely to become overweight and develop Type II Diabetes later in life

 HOW WILL GDM AFFECT ME?

-• Having high blood pressure and too much protein in the urine (a condition called preeclampsia
+• Developing high blood pressure (pre-eclampsia) and protein in the urine

-• Higher risk of having Type II Diabetes later in your life
+• Having a higher risk of developing Type II Diabetes later in life

-Finding out that you have Gestational Diabetes can be scary.
-As a mother-to-be, following your management plan will help make sure you have a healthy pregnancy.
+Finding out you have Gestational Diabetes can be overwhelming.
+As a mother-to-be, following your management plan will help ensure a healthy pregnancy.

 HOW IS GDM DIAGNOSED?